26 Fresh No-Cook Meals (and Desserts!) to Make on Repeat This Summer

 To make this slaw-style salad stand out, skip the croutons.
-Instead, use uncooked ramen noodles to add crunch to this easy no-cook recipe.
-We repurposed the seasoning packet, too—instead of flavoring noodles, it helps make the dressing for this cabbage and carrot slaw a little more savory.
+Instead, use uncooked ramen noodles to crank up the crunch factor in this easy no-cook recipe.
+We repurposed the seasoning packet, too; instead of flavoring noodles, it helps make the dressing for this cabbage and carrot slaw a little more savory.

 Make a restaurant favorite in your own kitchen!
-In just 20 minutes you'll have a fresh chicken-and-veggie filling wrapped in buttery lettuce, complete with a savory dipping sauce.
-The key to this no-cook dinner recipe is to start with leftover chicken so you don't have to heat up a pan.
+You’re just 20 minutes away from these fresh chicken-and-veggie-filled butter lettuce wraps.
+Besides the lick-the-bowl-worthy savory dipping sauce, the key to this no-cook summer recipe is to start with leftover chicken so you don't have to heat up a pan.

 Spicy Three-Meat Picnic Hero

-Want no-cook camping dinners that will send you off to your sleeping bag with a full stomach?
-The layers stacked up in these sandwiches will keep you full all night with no need for a midnight snack.
-Three different kinds of meat—ham, pepperoni, and salami—deliver plenty of protein, and you can dress them up with tons of tasty toppings.
+Seeking an easy no-cook summer dinner idea that will truly satisfy?
+The layers stacked in these sandwiches will keep you full all night, no need for a midnight snack.
+Three different kinds of meat (ham, pepperoni, and salami) deliver plenty of protein, and you can dress these heroes up with any or all of your favorite toppings.

 Italian Focaccia Sandwich